 Dual enrollment helps students reach their college aspirations while in high school.
 It’s a cool concept and Montana students have the ability to go for FREE.
 That’s right, we said, “free!”

 Here are just a few things we love about dual enrollment:

 - Intro to College 101 - Students take college courses, earn credit that may apply to their high school transcript and to their future college studies, and gain a better understanding of the expectations professors set for college-level coursework.
 It’s a “best of both worlds” scenario - students experience a higher level of learning in a familiar environment, with an educator they likely know and trust.

-- 1-2-FREE - The Montana University System launched the 1-2-FREE program in 2018, which allows high school students to take up to six credits from Montana public universities and colleges for free.
+- 1-2-FREE - The Montana University System allows high school students to take up to six credits from Montana public universities and colleges for free.

 - Save Money - Put a dent in the cost of attendance by getting a head start in high school.
 You might even save time to earning your degree, too!

 This guide will answer questions, and explain all dual enrollment options.
 It walks you through enrollment periods, college contacts, and how to determine whether or not it’s a fit for you.